GabeScott/standard-works-vault/General Conference/1993 October - Meeting Life’s Challenges.md

 “Jesus saith unto him, Rise, take up thy bed, and walk.

-“And immediately the man was made whole, and took up his bed, and walked.”1
+“And immediately the man was made whole, and took up his bed, and walked.”[^1]

 Another scene of suffering and sorrow is found in the famous Tate Gallery in London, England.
-There adorns the wall of a much-traveled corridor a masterpiece entitled Sickness and Health.
-The painting portrays an organ-grinder with his monkey and a group of happy, healthy children frolicking and showing their amusement at the monkey’s antics.
+There adorns the wall of a much-traveled corridor a masterpiece entitled *Sickness and Health.* The painting portrays an organ-grinder with his monkey and a group of happy, healthy children frolicking and showing their amusement at the monkey’s antics.
 In the background is a small, pale-faced boy confined to a wheelchair, unable to play, unable to join in the fun of the other children.
 Feelings of empathy and silent tears of sadness overcome those who gaze upon the scene and sense the unspoken feelings of the sick boy’s heart.

 Who can count the boys and girls, the men and women, where sickness has left its mark, rendering strong limbs lifeless and causing loved ones to shed tears of sorrow and offer prayers of faith for them?